 The goal of uradashi is to cause the lamination of hard steel at the cutting edge to bend towards the ura so that when we subsequently abrade the bent portion of the ura the itoura land will be restored.

 Now if you think about this for a second you will realize that trying to bend a thin plate of steel hardened to Rc65~66 without snapping it is a fool’s errand.
-In the case of Japanese blades it is possible to accomplish but only because of the thicker, cushioning layer of soft low-carbon/no-carbon iron, called the “jigane,” to which the hard steel layer is laminated.
+In the case of Japanese blades it is possible to accomplish but only because of the thicker, supporting layer of soft low-carbon/no-carbon iron, called the “jigane,” to which the hard steel layer is laminated.

 Your humble servant struggled at first with uradashi, in part because every explanation I read about the process in both English and Japanese was written by people who either didn’t really know what they were talking about, or were too lazy to explain it well.
 Some years, several broken blades, and much heartbreak later I finally figured it out.
 Better information is available nowadays, but there is still plenty of BS out there to shovel.